Table of Contents

 Lisbon is a city with no lack of sweet treats.
 Bakeries called pastelarias fill the blocks, fueling locals and tourists with endless cups of coffee and desserts galore.

 Popular desserts include Portuguese pastries like queijadas, travesseiros and ovos moles.
 However, a visit to Lisbon doesn’t truly commence until the first pastel de nata is eaten.

 Pasteis de Nata

-Three centuries later, pasteis de natas are Lisbon’s most popular dessert.
+Three centuries later, pasteis de nata are Lisbon’s most popular dessert.
 Bakers around the city create enough tasty tarts to satisfy sweet teeth one ‘nata’ at a time.

 Ice cream lovers will not be disappointed when visiting Lisbon.
 The city has a slew of gelaterias scooping cones to crowds all year long, with queues longest during warm summer months.
 Most gelaterias are good with a few reaching great status.